immex-tech/decor8ai-sdk/http/README.md

 Equipped with a powerful Python SDK, Decor8 AI facilitates seamless integrations, enabling enhanced design generation capabilities directly within your Python environment.
 Its user-friendly interface is optimized for performance on smaller screens, ensuring that your design process is as effortless and efficient as possible.

-This documentation describes how you can use Decor8 AI HTTP API to integrate Decor8 AI's powerful features in your application.
+This documentation describes how you can use Decor8 AI http API to integrate Decor8 AI's powerful features in your application.

+See [complete documentation for Decor8 AI api for Virtual Staging and Interior Design](https://api-docs.decor8.ai/).
 Please reach out to [Decor8 AI Team](mailto:decor8@immex.tech) with questions or suggestions.

 ## <a id="configure-sdk"></a>Configure Decor8 AI API key